 “Don’t get on trains/buses/planes, they crash all the time over there.”

-Hmmm.
-I didn’t get sick, (and I definitely over-dosed on curry), I didn’t have any vehicle issues and the dirty part of it just didn’t bother me.
+I didn’t get sick, and I definitely over-dosed on curry, I didn’t have any vehicle issues and the dirty part of it just didn’t bother me.
 I could have chosen for it to bother me, but I didn’t.
 I washed my hands, I chose restaurants wisely, I took precautions at night and I embraced the chance to live differently than I do at home.

-I’m grateful I know I’m free to do this, or I may have experienced the horror trip some travellers have in India.
-This is often due to the pre-programmed perceptions they go there with, from the people who’ve had horror trips before them.
+I’m grateful I know I’m free to do this, or I may have experienced the horror trip some travellers have in India and across the globe.
+This is often due to the pre-programmed perceptions they travel with, from people who’ve had horror trips before them.
 Or, worse, people who’ve seen something on TV.

 That’s not to say issues don’t arise.
 They do.
 But how good or bad they are, and how you deal with them, is completely reliant on your perception of them.
 And you can choose your perception.

-The act of being aware of ‘negative’ opinions you spread to others, will help you remain aware of what they spread to you.
+The act of being aware of the negative opinions you spread to others, will help you remain alert to those given to you.
 It’s no different to covering your mouth when you sneeze.
 You become aware of it, and you cover your mouth.
-The aim is to become aware of the integrity of your words, and throw them out before they contaminate someone else.
+The aim is to become aware of the integrity of your words and throw them out before they contaminate someone else.

-Soon you realise everything is nothing but an opinion.
+Soon you realise that most things are nothing but an opinion.
 And you realise how heavily programmed you are.
-As children, once we’ve learnt how to love and how to do the practical things we need to do in the world to survive, all other beliefs can be discarded.
+As children, once we’ve learnt how to love and how to do the practical things we need to do in the world to survive, many other beliefs can simply be discarded.
 This awareness alone is enough to short-circuit the programs in order to see life again with fresh eyes.

 But once you rip out the old cords plugging you into the system, and simply tap into your own source, you realise Nirvana is already here.

-And that you don’t have to wait in the line to get to heaven.
+So, you don’t have to wait in line to get to heaven.